Eliška Sonntagová

-Eliška Sonntagová (born 26 July 2001) is a Czech footballer who plays as a midfielder for Sparta Praha and has appeared for the Czech Republic women's national team.
+Eliška Sonntagová (born 26 July 2001) is a Czech footballer who plays as a midfielder for Sparta Prague and has appeared for the Czech Republic women's national team.

 Sonntagová was voted talent of the year at the 2019 Czech Footballer of the Year (women).

+On 11 September 2025, Sonntagová signed a new contract with Sparta Prague.

 Career

 Sonntagová has been capped for the Czech Republic national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.